Practices (GAP) & Good Handling Practices (GHP)

 GAP & GHP audits are offered by the Oregon

-.
+Department of Agriculture (ODA) under the USDA Federal-State Audit Program.
 GAP & GHP audits are provided by USDA-trained and licensed ODA auditors in seven districts across the state of Oregon.
 With GAP & GHP certification, businesses can assure buyers and consumers

 that they have taken proactive measures to reduce the

 risk of contamination by adhering to generally recognized industry best practices.